 Skip to main content

-Melbourne is regarded as Australia’s cultural capital, thanks in part to the variety of architectural styles across the city.
+Melbourne is often regarded as Australia’s cultural capital, thanks in part to the variety of architectural styles across the city.
+Check out four Melburnian architects who are leading innovators in sustainable design and building.

-1. Royal Children’s Hospital Melbourne, BatesSmart
+1. Royal Children’s Hospital (RCH) Melbourne, BatesSmart

 Positioned for optimal sun exposure, the hospital’s eastern blocks get morning light, while northern and western blocks get afternoon light.
 This means all parts of the building receive direct sunlight.
+The building is split into smaller building blocks that create thinning structures to bring natural light to the floor space, reducing the need to have electric lights on.

 BatesSmart Royal Children's Hospital development